-Sometimes circumstances arise which make a renter to break the lease.
-When this happens, Nesbitt Realty tries to minimize the impact of this event on the owner.
-If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the rental owner.
-That money is consumed by paying for vacancy and the cost of acquiring a new renter .
+Sometimes circumstances arise which make a renter to end the lease before the lease term is over.
+If this occures, Nesbitt Realty tries to minimize the impact of this event on the property owner.
+If a renter leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the rental owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

-We recommend that the rental investor replace the carpet every 5 to 7 years.
-We recommend that the landlord paint every 5 to 7 years.
+We recommend that the property owner replace the carpet every 5 to 7 years.
+We recommend that the rental investor paint every 5 to 7 years.

-During vacancies we will either put the utilities in our name or in the property owner's name.
+During vacancies we will either put the utilities in our name or in the landlord's name.

-a free reference for rental investors in Middletown
+a free archive for property owners in Middletown

-- Before you move a tenant into your rental in Middletown
+- Before you put a renter in your investment in Middletown

 - Collections and evictions